bdurand/super_settings/README.md

 [![Continuous Integration](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides a framework for maintaining runtime application settings.
-Settings are persisted in a database and cached locally in memory for quick, efficient access.
+Settings are persisted in a database and but cached in memory for quick, efficient access.
 The settings are designed so they can be updated dynamically without requiring code deployment or restarting processes.

+# TODO cleanup to be more concise

 As applications grow, they tend to accumulate a lot of configuration over time.
 Often these end up in environment variables, hard coded in YAML files, or sprinkled through various data models as additional columns.
 All of these methods of configuration have their place and are completely appropriate for different purposes (i.e. for storing application secrets, configuration required during application startup, etc.).